ramonVDAKKER/research-bandits/README.md

 # Research-bandits

-This repository supports Monte Carlo simulation studies for contextual bandits and provides dashboarding to visualize the results.
+This repository supports the run of Monte Carlo simulation studies for contextual bandits, the storage of the results, and dashboarding to compare and visualize performances.

 Currently supported papers:
 - [Valid Post-Contextual Bandit Inference](https://arxiv.org/abs/2505.13897)